FollowTheProcess/cli/README.md

 )
 ```

 And just like [Flags](#flags), your argument types are all inferred and parsed automatically ✨, and you get nicer `--help` output too!

-Have a look at the [`./examples`](https://github.com/FollowTheProcess/cli/tree/main/examples)
-to see more!
+Have a look at the [`./examples`](https://github.com/FollowTheProcess/cli/tree/main/examples) to see more!

+Other CLI libraries that do this sort of thing rely heavily on reflection and struct tags, `cli` does things differently!
+We prefer Go code
+to be 100% type safe and statically checkable, so all this is implemented using generics and compile time checks 🚀

 > [!NOTE]
 > Just like flags, you can't really get this wrong.
 The types you can use for arguments are part of a generic constraint so using the wrong type results in a compiler error